alexisaperez/asanaSprintWorkflow/README.md

 * Assigned to "Runners"
 * Sprints have a defined length of time and a clear set of tasks to be completed by the conclusion of the sprint.
 * Project names reflect the over all goal or length of a sprint but do not need to be client or deliverable specific.
-* Tasks found within the sprint can come from the "Development" team and the "Ticket/Issues"
+* Tasks found within the spp align="center>n come from the "Development" team and the "Ticket/Issues"
-* The primary goal of a sprint project is to define exactly what is intended to be done within the given time period.
+* The primary goal of a sprint projepto define exactly what is intended to be done within the given time period.
 * Keeping with the restaurant analogy a sprint would be the cadence and tasks required to deliver the food to the table as well as the over all goal of how many plates of food to serve in any given day or week.